Fresno protests supporting opposite sides of Palestine-Israel conflict clash near River Park

 On Tuesday, a man got into a heated debate with a Palestinian supporter then claimed he got pepper sprayed.

-The assault was captured on video and through still photos, which led to the alleged pepper sprayer Brian Lee Turner getting arrested and now facing hate crime charges.
+The assault was captured on video and through still photos, which led to the alleged pepper sprayer Brian Lee Turner, 62, getting arrested and now facing hate crime charges.

-The recent rash of demonstrations in Fresno, as well as in several other cities across the United States, stem from the uptick in violence in the Middle East.
+The recent demonstrations in Fresno, as well as in several other cities across the United States, stem from the uptick in violence in the Middle East.

 A top Palestinian diplomat has accused Israel of trying to commit “genocide” against Palestinian families due to recent airstrikes.